 Research Laboratory - Computational Genomics Laboratory

 Far-reaching biological achievements, epitomized by the Human Genome Project, are the outcome of fast-growing compilations of vast and complex biological information.
-In order to analyze the plethora of data gathered, Biology requires the aid of computational interpretation - hence, Computational Biology.
+More recently, healthcare data is also becoming available on a very large sce.
+In order to analyze the plethora of data gathered, Biology and Medicine require the aid of advanced computational methods for data interpretation and analysis.

-The Computational Genomics Laboratory at Tel Aviv University's School of Computer Science, has been researching computational problems related to gene, protein and disease analysis.
-The lab's research interests include gene expression analysis, modeling and dissection of molecular networks, gene regulation, genomic rearrangements and cancer genomics.
-The methodologies assisting the researchers in their analysis are graph theory, complexity, probability and statistics.
-Methods and software tools developed by the group are in use by many laboratories around the world.
+The Computational Genomics Laboratory at Tel Aviv University's School of Computer Science studies computational problems related to gene, protein and disease.
+The lab's research interests include gene expression analysis, modeling and dissection of molecular networks, gene regulation, analysis of electronic medical records and cancer genomics.
+The methodologies assisting the researchers in their analysis are algorithmic graph theory, machine learning, probability and statistics.
+Methods and software tools developed by the group are in use by hundreds of laboratories around the world.

 The lab is supervised by: Prof. Ron Shamir.